A complete guide to OCR B GCSE Geography

 2. Answer the enquiry, not the topic

 In your longer answers, repeatedly refer back to the enquiry question.
 If the question is "How sustainable is the UK's resource use?", every paragraph should evaluate sustainability, not just describe resource use.
-This single habit shifts answers up a band.
+Repeatedly anchoring back to the enquiry tends to improve answers.

 3. Annotate your own fieldwork

-Paper 3 fieldwork questions are about what you did.
+Fieldwork questions sit on Paper 1 Section B (physical) and Paper 2 Section B (human) – not Paper 3.
+They're about what you did.
 Summarise each investigation on one page: Hypothesis, location, methods, sample size, results, conclusion, limitations.
 Forgetting the sample size or equipment is one of the most common mark losses.

 4. Practise the decision-making question